 Beating the Odds: Raising Academically Successful African American Males, with Geoffrey Greif & Kenneth Maton, 1998, Oxford University Press.
 (Focuses on parenting and high-achieving African American males in science)

 Overcoming the Odds: Raising Academically Successful African American Young Women, with Geoffrey Greif, Kenneth Maton, & Monica Greene, Oxford University Press, 2002.
 (Focuses on parenting and academically successful African American females in science)

-ARTICLES, BOOK CHAPTERS & REPORTS
+JOURNAL ARTICLES, BOOK CHAPTERS & REPORTS

 “Preparing Students for Research Careers: The Meyerhoff Scholars Program at the University of Maryland, Baltimore County,” with Beatrice Bridglall and Kenneth Maton, in Teaching and Learning in Higher Education: Studies of Three Developmental Programs, edited by Beatrice Bridglall, Lexington Books, Lanham, Maryland, 2013, pp. 37-70.